alesaudate/alm-soa/osb/README.md

 How to use:

 - Place these files on a project in the same level as your OSB Project and Config.
 For example:

 	|- OSBConfig

 	|- OSBProject

 	|- osb-builder (this project)

+- CD into the directory of the builder project
+- Run Ant